iliakiato/POSYDON-public/docs/_source/contributing/reporting-issues.rst

 Before Reporting an Issue
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-1. **Check the FAQ**: Before submitting a new issue, please review our [FAQ](link-to-faq-page) to see if your problem has been addressed before.
+1. **Check the FAQ**: Before submitting a new issue, please review `FAQ <https://posydon.org/POSYDON/troubleshooting-faqs/code-questions.html>`_  to see if your problem has been addressed before.

 2. **Update to the Latest Version**: Ensure that you're using the latest version of POSYDON.
 Some issues may have been resolved in newer releases.